Changes in Academic Proposal Grants have impacted the National Conference on Undergraduate Research funding and maximum grant awards.

 “If you’re thinking of graduate school or you’re looking ahead to a career, evidence of undergraduate research shows that you are willing to take the extra mile, that you aren’t just there for classes.
 It’s one of the few markers that shows academic achievement outside of just grades,” Railsback said.

-Railsback was the founding director of WCU’s Office of National and International Awards.
+Railsback had an influential position in establishing WCU’s Office of National and International Awards as the founding director.
 ONIA provides additional funding and support for students pursuing undergraduate research through various scholarships and fellowships.
-ONIA and APGs operate independently, though both are resources for students interested in completing undergraduate research or attending conferences like NCUR.
+ONIA and APGs operate independently, both are resources for students interested in completing undergraduate research or attending conferences like NCUR.

-When creating ONIA, Railsback spent time talking with Harvard’s Fellowship Office, one of the most successful fellowship offices in the nation.
+When creating ONIA, Railsback spent time talking with Harvard’s Fellowship Office, one of the most successful Fellowship Offices.

 “They have all these incredible awards that their students are getting.
 They’re very successful.
-And the reason why, the director told me, is because they have a very robust undergraduate research program, and I would say that Western does not,” said Railsback.
+And the reason why the director told me, is because they have a very robust undergraduate research program, and I would say that Western does not,” Railsback said.
 “We were a little disappointed.
 There was going to be a task force to look into research at Western and I think some of us thought they would look at undergraduate research, but for reasons that I don’t know, that didn’t happen.”

 While some think that WCU still needs improvement in support of undergraduate research, changes like the recent one to APGs and NCUR funding may show that WCU is heading in the right direction.